salamaan/image-processing/README.md

 * You can add as much filters as you want, there are no limitations.

 ## Documentation
-The documentation is fully complete and written in English.
+The program is fully documented in English.

 ## License
 MIT License.